Spay & Neuter Services

 Why is it best to spay or neuter my pet between 4 and 6 months of age?

 Altering your pet before he (or she) becomes sexually mature prevents them from being exposed to the adult hormone levels that can cause serious health risks (pregnancy, infections, cancer, etc.) and problem behaviors (inappropriate elimination, wandering off, aggression, etc.).
 Young, smaller, healthy pets also have fewer surgical risks.
-This is also the optimum age to implant a microchip to permanently identify your pet and also to protect their still developing adult teeth with fluoride and sealant and to remove any retained baby teeth to prevent serious dental problems.
+This is also the optimum age to implant a microchip to permanently identify your pet and also to protect their still developing adult teeth with fluoride and to remove any retained baby teeth to prevent serious dental problems.

 How does pre-anesthetic blood testing make surgery safer?